sanbec/First-Column-Featured-Image/readme.txt

 == Upgrade Notice ==

-= 1.3.0 =
+= 1.4.0 =
+*Enjoy the new features and settings:
+**Open a lightbox when click on featured imagen
-Enjoy the new setting: Now, you can remove the blue border on hover
+**You can enable or disable the blue border on hover **You can enable or disable the lightbox feature

 == Changelog ==
+= 1.4.0 =
+* new: Lightbox setting
+* improvement: Remove border on hover for noimage placeholders
+* improvement: Simpler lightbox effect with tickbox

+= 1.3.1 =
+* new: The image columm opens in a Ligthbox on click
+* improvement: Move Image Column after the select checkbox
+* improvement: Changed function prefixes to namespaces
+* improvement: Convert class into static
+* improvement: Better code structure
+* improvement: Better code to order columns
+* fix: Wrong metadata
+* fix: Bad syntax

 = 1.3.0 =
 * new: setting to choose if the image border is shown on hover